Land and Sea Adventure

 On Tuesday, you will set out on the College’s wakeboarding boat to benefit from the thrills and spills of the Chester River.
 You can try tubing, wakeboarding, or waterskiing.
 For those not looking to get wet, a separate boat will cast off allowing students to find the fishing hot spot for the day, before enjoying a final cruise down the Chester River.

 Finally, you will complete your outdoor adventures with a kayaking trip from Morgnec Creek to the Washington College boathouse.
 During the trip, you will explore the beautiful Eastern Shore wildlife and ecosystems.
 After launching from Morgnec Creek, you will make your way to the Chester River.
 Choose either a single or double kayak and set sail (or paddle)!
 This is the ultimate conclusion to the Washington College’s Land and Sea Eastern Shore Adventure.
-This program is limited to 30 participants, first come, first served.
+This program is $475 per student, and limited to 13 participants, first come, first served.